h2oai/driverlessai-recipes/data/livecode/README.md

-       y_name: datatable - dataset to bind with
+       y_name: string - location of the dataset containing target value